khoitnm/practice-spring-jpa/pro08-multi-tenant-session-context/README.md

 Note:

-- This project is using [DB Session Context](./MULTI_TENANT__SESSION_CONTEXT__GUIDELINE.md) which is better than DB User Impersonate (`EXECUTE AS USER = :tenantId;`), because it doesn't need to create a DB User for each tenantId,
+- This project is using [DB Session Context](./MULTI_TENANT__SESSION_CONTEXT__GUIDELINE.md) which has better performance than DB User Impersonate (`EXECUTE AS USER = :tenantId;`), because it doesn't need to create a DB User for each tenantId,

-## Features

-- Row-level multitenancy with Hibernate.
-- Configuration of `MultiTenantConnectionProvider` and `CurrentTenantIdentifierResolver`.
-- Example of tenant-based data segregation.

 ## Prerequisites

-- Java 21 or higher (I use virtual thread in the test).
+- Java 21 or higher (I use virtual thread in the test, you can change the test case to use regular thread if using lower Java version).
 - Maven.
 - DB MS SQL Server.